Riccati equations of opposite torsions from the Lie-Darboux method for spatial curves and possible applications: The standard LD method

 \section{The standard LD method}

-To tease the key points out of the LD method, one should first recall the so-called spherical indicatrix mapping associated to a spatial curve in $\mathbb{E}^3$ \cite{eisen09}.
+To have an appropriate understanding of the LD method, one should first recall the so-called spherical indicatrix mapping associated to a spatial curve in three-dimensional Euclidean space $\mathbb{E}^3$ \cite{eisen09}.
 This is a one-to-one mapping between a spatial curve and a corresponding curve lying on the unit sphere centered at the origin, which is constructed by joining all the extremities of the radii parallel to the positive directions of the tangents to the given spatial curve.
 By this means one reduces the study of spatial curves in $\mathbb{E}^3$ to the study of curves on $\mathbb{S}^2$.

 \ms

 For an arbitrary spherical indicatrix curve, its tangent, normal, and binormal unit vectors satisfy the Frenet-Serret linear system (\ref{fss}) and also the algebraic equation of the unit sphere $\mathbb{S}^2$